andrew/ultimate-awesome/README.md

 - [awesome-made-by-indians](https://github.com/jeswinsimon/awesome-made-by-indians) - 🇮🇳 An awesome list for the best projects that were made and mainly contributed by Indian developers.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
-- [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [awesome-activation-engineering](https://github.com/ZFancy/awesome-activation-engineering) - A curated list of resources for activation engineering .
 - [awesome-swift-async-await](https://github.com/artemnovichkov/awesome-swift-async-await) - A hand-curated list of Swift async/await resources.
 Feel free to contribute!.
-- [awesome-mdc](https://github.com/benallfree/awesome-mdc) - A curated list of awesome MDC files for your next vibe project.
 - [awesome-collection](https://github.com/flyhigher139/awesome-collection) - Yet another awesome collection.
 - [awesome-telegram-bot](https://github.com/fwolf/awesome-telegram-bot) - Manual picked bot of Telegram.
 - [awesome-papers-for-rag](https://github.com/gomate-community/awesome-papers-for-rag) - A curated list of resources dedicated to retrieval-augmented generation (RAG).